Pedro Bravo de Acuña: The Sangley Rebellion

-The Chinese were unable to take the walls of Manila, but remained in the parián and at Dilao until the return of part of the Spanish fleet forced them to abandon those locations.
-The Spanish burned everything in the parián.
+The Chinese were unable to take the walls of Manila, but remained in the Parián and at Dilao until the return of part of the Spanish fleet forced them to abandon those locations.
+The Spanish burned everything in the Parián.
 The Chinese now retreated from the environs of Manila.
 The majority fortified themselves in the mountains of San Pablo and Batangas, burning everything in their path.
 There they intended to await reinforcements from China.
 Many other Chinese, however, were killed by the Spanish around Manila or on the retreat.

-The governor sent Captain Cristoval de Axqueta Menchaca with soldiers to pursue and finish the enemy.
-He left with 200 Spaniards — soldiers and volunteers — 300 Japanese, and 1,500 Pampanga and Tagál Filipinos, on October 20, 1603.
+The governor sent Captain Cristóval de Axqueta Menchaca with soldiers to pursue and finish the enemy.
+He left with 200 Spaniards — soldiers and volunteers — 300 Japanese, and 1,500 Kapampangans and Tagalogs, on October 20, 1603.
 He was so expeditious that with little or no loss of men, he found the Sangleys fortified in San Pablo and Batangas, and, after fighting with them, killed and destroyed them all.
-None escaped, except two hundred, who were taken alive to Manila for the galleys.
+None escaped, except 200, who were taken alive to Manila and eventually the galleys.
 This assault took 20 days, and with it the war was ended.
-At the beginning of the war there were not seven hundred Spaniards in the city capable of bearing arms.
+At the beginning of the war, there were not seven hundred Spaniards in the city capable of bearing arms.

-More than 5,000 Chinese were thought to have been killed.
+More than 5,000 Chinese are thought to have been killed.
 After the war Manila was in great need, for not having Sangleys to work at the trades and bring in all the provisions, there was no food, nor shoes, nor other provisions, not even at excessive prices.

 In June of this year two vessels were sent from Manila to New Spain.
 The flagship was the Nuestra Señora de los Remedios and the other vessel was the San Antonio.
 Many rich men of Manila, frightened by the past troubles, took passage in these vessels (especially the San Antonio) with their households and property, with the greatest wealth that had ever left the Philippines.
 Both vessels experienced such severe storms during the voyage, that the flagship, without masts and greatly lightened and damaged, put back in distress to Manila.
 The San Antonio was swallowed up in the sea, and no one was saved.